opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_instance_v2.html.markdown

     the server.
 Changing this creates a new server.

 * `network` - (Optional) An array of one or more networks to attach to the instance.
-Required when there are multiple networks difined for the tenant The network object structure is documented below.
+Required when there are multiple networks defined for the tenant.
+    The network object structure is documented below.
 Changing this creates a new server.